lawrie/blackicemx_nmigen_examples/README.md

 This is a 16-bit single port SDRAM controller.

 Run test_sdram16.py to see the results on the leds: green means passed, red failed.

-### ws2812

-Test of ws2812b leds (neopixels).

-Run ws2812_test.py to test it with a 16-led neopixel ring.

-### ping

-Test of a 3.3v HC-SR04 ultrasonic (ping) sensor.

-Run ping_test.py and press button to take a measurement.

 ### ov7670